 Tours, done by car, wind down through the cellars with stops at notable collections and artistically executed tourist points, terminating at the elegantly decorated restaurant, with a sea-bottom motif, 60m below ground.
 These tours, which include, naturally, wine tasting, are stunning while being refreshingly informal and hilarious.
-The two-hour tour, tasting & lunch are US$46 per person.

 Tours can be arranged directly with the winery.
 Tour groups must have a minimum of four people – unofficially this is negotiable – while a Saturday/Sunday tour must have a minimum of 15 people.